Tristar Air

-Tristar Air was an Egyptian cargo airline headquartered in Cairo with its base at Cairo International Airport.
+Tristar Air is an Egyptian cargo airline headquartered in Cairo with its base at Cairo International Airport.

 History

-The airline was established in 1998 and started operations in September that year.
-It was owned by the Messeh family; Sobhy Abd El Messeh (98%), Sabry Botros Messeh (1%), and Fortunee Botros Messeh (1%) and employed 80 staff.
-On 12 October 2015, the airline lost its only aircraft in the accident mentioned below and was forced to suspend all operations subsequently.
+The airline established in 1998 and started operations in September that year to-date.
+It is owned by the Messeh family; Sobhy Abd El Messeh (98%), Sabry Botros Messeh (1%), and Fortunee Botros Messeh (1%) and employed 80 staff.
+On 12 October 2015, a new shares majority structure is currently owned by Michael Abdel Messeh.

 Destinations

-The airline operated scheduled cargo services linking Cairo with Amsterdam in addition to cargo charter flights to various destinations.
+The airline operates scheduled cargo services linking Cairo with Amsterdam in addition to cargo charter flights to various destinations.